NiklavsM/Gizmoball/docs/preliminaryrelease/unit_test_strategy.md

 We will focus on writing unit tests for the domain specific code, that is code that implements "business logic" (in this case, Gizmoball core functionality) as this is very likely to change often.
-Simple code is not going to change and will, most probably, going to be implemented correctly from the first attempt.

  We are planning to identify test cases mostly based on the `model` side of our `MVC` design, as these classes are responsible to model the physical aspects of the game.
 Moreover,